- Gravity Forms vs Ninja Forms: Feature Comparison

 Gravity Forms vs Ninja Forms: Which One Is Right for You

-However, if you’re looking for a simple form builder with basic features and premium customer support then Ninja Forms is worth a shot.
+However, if you’re looking for a simple form builder with basic features and premium customer support, then Ninja Forms is worth a shot.
 The free plugin is great for creating basic forms.
-Ninja Forms also has excellent documentation which is great for DIY users.
+Ninja Forms also has an excellent database of tutorials and documentation, which is great for DIY users.

 In terms of features and functionality, it’s a close tie between Gravity Forms and Ninja Forms.
 Both form builders have an intuitive user interface and offer similar form types, field types, and entry handling options.

-Gravity Forms has been around for over a decade and has been committed to backwards compatibility since day one.
-If you need reliability then Gravity Forms is the better option.
-It’s the most secure form builder out there and it undergoes regular security audits and security enhancements.
-In addition, Gravity Forms 2.5 is the most accessible form builder so if that’s important to you then Gravity Forms is the right choice.
+Gravity Forms has been around for over a decade and has been committed to backward-compatibility since day one.
+If you need reliability, then Gravity Forms is the better option.
+It’s the most secure form builder out there, and it undergoes regular security audits and security enhancements.
+In addition, Gravity Forms 2.5 is the most accessible form builder, so if that’s important to you, then Gravity Forms is the right choice.